-What Is the Microbiome?
+What is the Microbiome?

 Strategies to Support Gut Health

-Strategies to enhance intestinal health should target support the microbiota of the gastrointestinal tract along with enhanced diet, hygiene, and regular exercise.
+Strategies to enhance intestinal health should target support of the microbiota of the gastrointestinal tract along with enhanced diet, hygiene, and regular exercise.
 Many clinicians recommend the use of targeted probiotics (genus, species, and strains of bacteria) to promote enhancement of the microbiota, particularly after a round of antibiotics.
 Another approach, and one that can be used in combination with others, is to ingest a diet rich in prebiotics, which are components of food (fiber) that are non-digestible by the typical enzymatic capacity of the human, but can be digested (fermented) by the colonic bacteria.

 Read part 9 of the Immune System Series: The Role of Aging, Exercise, and Diet in Immune Function.